-In this section, I estimate the reduced-form elasticities of worker mobility with respect to local government expenditure, residential density, and floor space prices derived from the observed distribution of worker mobility in South Korea.
+In this section, I estimate the reduced-form elasticities of worker mobility with respect to local public spending, residential density, and floor space price.
 Section 4.1 discusses an econometric specification, which I derive using the gravity equation, a key prediction of the spatial equilibrium model presented in the previous section.
-To consistently estimate the reduced form elasticities of interest, I exploit the episodes of national tax reforms discussed in Section 2.3 as well as information on the historical residential density as a source of exogenous variation in local government spending, home prices, and residential density.
-In Section 4.2 and 4.3, I present the estimation results and discuss the
+To consistently estimate the reduced form elasticities of interest, I exploit the episodes of national tax reforms discussed in Section 2.3 as well as the historical residential density as sources of exogenous variation in local government spending, home prices, and residential density.
+In Section 4.2 and 4.3, I present the estimation results and discuss the interpretation and robustness of the estimated reduced-form elasticities.